wuchris-ch/clinic-portal/WALKTHROUGH.md

 - **The request is NOT saved to the database**; it is just emailed for processing
 - You'll see a success message after submitting

-This is essentially like a digital version of filling out a paper form and handing it to the office.

 ## Signing In as a Regular Employee (Staff)

 If you sign in with a regular employee account, you get a few more features.